 Originally known as Nemausus, the town was a jewel in the Roman crown, laid out in the typical Roman grid pattern and with its drinking water supplied by a 50km (30-mile) long canal.
 Its 2,000 year history has given it a heritage as good as anything you'll find in France.
+Now the city is on the brink of gaining World Heritage status.

 The Maison Carrée (Square House), is a small Roman temple dedicated to sons of Agrippa was built c.19BCE; it is one of the best-preserved Roman temples anywhere.